For many the idea of upping sticks and moving to the country to raise livestock and live off the land is one of great appeal.

 Buying a smallholding

-Finding a smallholding that works for your purposes and is a place you’d like to live is just one part of the journey.
+Finding a smallholding that works for your purposes and is a place you’d like to live is just one part of the journey, there are several more steps and professionals you’ll likely need to engage when buying a smallholding:

 You’ll need to engage a specialist rural mortgage adviser if you’re hoping to finance the purchase partly by borrowing money.